backstage/backstage/README.md

 To engage with our community, you can use the following resources:

 - [Discord chatroom](https://discord.gg/backstage-687207715902193673) - Get support or discuss the project
+- [Twitter Community](https://twitter.com/i/communities/1494019781716062215) - This community is for users, contributors, adopters of [Backstage](https://backstage.io)
 - [Contributing to Backstage](https://github.com/backstage/backstage/blob/master/CONTRIBUTING.md) - Start here if you want to contribute
 - [RFCs](https://github.com/backstage/backstage/labels/rfc) - Help shape the technical direction
 - [FAQ](https://backstage.io/docs/FAQ) - Frequently Asked Questions